 A salt craving is a very common occurrence in the body.
 Most often the salt craving will be due to a mild and common condition such as dehydration.
 This is easy enough to be cured and prevented.
 Some serious conditions can cause salt cravings, and these need the help of a doctor to diagnose and cure.
 No matter what the cause of the salt craving, it needs to be addressed and tended to for the body to continue functioning properly.

-- Death to Diabetes Book
+- Death to Diabetes Book (or expanded ebook)

 - Raw Juicing Book